Samsung/tizen-docs/docs/application/native/guides/graphics/texturing-n.md

 There is of course a third option: not to do mipmapping but to use the original image (at level 0) instead.
 It can be filtered either by nearest point sampling or by bilinear interpolation.
 Therefore, minification has 6 varieties in total.

-## Texturing in OpenGL® ES
+## Texturing in OpenGL&reg; ES

-When an image file is to be used as a texture, it is first loaded into the OpenGL® ES program.
+When an image file is to be used as a texture, it is first loaded into the OpenGL&reg; ES program.
 Then, you must take the following steps:

 1. Use the `glGenTextures()` function, where the first parameter defines the number of texture objects to generate and the second parameter returns them in `textures`.
 2. Use the `glBindTexture()` function, where the first parameter specifies what the texture is used for as, for example, `GL_TEXTURE_2D` or `GL_TEXTURE_CUBE_MAP`.